MDS-007-52/ShinySingleFit/README.md

 emoji: 📈
 ---

-# Lineshape fitting program, rec-by-rec version
+# Lineshape fitting program

 This is a universal service for the treatment of the recordings of the single spectral lines' profiles.
-Leaving beyond the scope some details of the spectrometers and measurements techniques used by the researchers, as well as primary processing the raw data acquired, it is focused on the analysis of the spectrometer signal-versus-frequency dependencies, which are quite common in a large variety of thermodynamic conditions and frequency intervals.
+Leaving beyond the scope some details of the spectrometers and measurements techniques used by the researchers, as well as primary processing of the raw data acquired, it is focused on the analysis of the spectrometer signal-versus-frequency dependencies, which are quite common in a large variety of thermodynamic conditions and frequency intervals.

-This is a version for the recording-by-recording processing: each recording is processed separated from other ones, and the result of the processing is line shape parameters (central frequency, half-width, etc) corresponding to each single recording in a batch.
-This results are further used for the analysis of the pressure- and temperature-dependencies of the line shape parameters and getting normalized to pressure coefficients in case of batch processing of the recordings.
+This version includes two approaches to the data treatment.
+The **first** (and the most common one) is **recording-by-recording** processing: each recording (i.e. signal-vs-frequency obtained in some certain frequency interval and at some certain conditions such as absorber pressure, perturber pressure and temperature) is processed separated from other ones, and the result of the processing is line shape parameters (central frequency, half-width, etc) corresponding to each single recording from a batch and the conditions it was acquired under.
+These results are further used for the analysis of the pressure- and temperature-dependencies of the line shape parameters and getting normalized to pressure coefficients (broadening coefficient, shifting coefficient etc.) in case of batch processing of the recordings.

+The **second** approach is so-called **multispectrum fitting**, or **multifit**.
+Here all recordings in a batch are analyzed together: parameters of the line shape related to some certain spectral line of a certain molecule have well-known regular analytical dependencies on the molecular densities (i.e. pressures) of the gases in the studied mixture and on the temperature.
+When we analyze batch of the recordings acquired at various pressures (and sometimes various temperatures) we can use a priory knoweledge of these dependecies and therefore derive normalized collisional parameters (broadening coefficient, shifting coefficient etc.) directly, bypassing the stage of obtaining lihe shape parameters for each recording isolated.

 The reason for creating this service was following: a lot of spectroscopy researchers face quite common routine, the analysis of the recording batches of some spectral line (or